jeremyfelt/webconference-2014/talk.md

 Just like with version control, there's a learning curve here.
 But also just like version control, the more the team is familiar with the workflow, the larger benefit it will have on the team as a whole.
 It's kind of like knowing where your food comes from.

-Being aware of the process, possibly from browsing documentation, is the first step.
-How the server gets to be how it is and how we mimic this locally.
+Being aware of the process, possibly from browsing documentation, is the first step—How the server gets to be how it is and how we mimic this locally.

 The next step is getting everyone working on a virtual machine rather than on production via FTP or through MAMP or XAMPP or some other development environment.
 I'm happy to have a crew of people using Vagrant now at WSU that have historically avoided the terminal at all costs.
 As long as you're familiar with some of the basics and have a support path available to you, everything is possible.